-On January 28, 2011, the Company issued 10,000,000 Series C preferred shares for gross proceeds of \$250 million.
+On January 28, 2011, the Company issued 10,000,000 Series C preferred shares for gross proceeds of \$250,000,000.
 The Series C preferred shares were issued for cash and pay cumulative quarterly dividends at a rate 9.5% per annum from their date of issuance.
-At any time on or after January 30, 2016, the Series C Preferred Shares may be redeemed, in whole or in part at a redemption price of \$25.00 per share plus unpaid dividends.
-If the Company fails to comply with certain covenants, default on any of its credit facilities, fail to pay dividends or if the Series C preferred shares are not redeemed at the option of the Company, in whole by January 30, 2017, the dividend rate payable on the Series C preferred shares shall increase quarterly, subject to an aggregate maximum rate per annum of 25% prior to January 30, 2016 and 30% thereafter, to a rate that is 1.25 times the dividend rate payable on the Series C Preferred Shares.
-The Series C preferred shares are not convertible into common shares and are not redeemable at the option of the holder.
+At any time on or after January 30, 2016, the Series C preferred shares may be redeemed, in whole or in part at a redemption price of \$25.00 per share plus unpaid dividends.
+If the Company fails to comply with certain covenants, default on any of its credit facilities, fail to pay dividends or if the Series C preferred shares are not redeemed at the option of the Company, in whole by January 30, 2017, the dividend rate payable on the Series C preferred shares shall increase quarterly, subject to an aggregate maximum rate per annum of 25% prior to January 30, 2016 and 30% thereafter, to a rate that is 1.25 times the dividend rate payable on the Series C preferred shares and are not redeemable at the option of the holder.
+The initial dividend on the Series C preferred shares was paid on May 2, 2011.